Dealing with complaints about the PIRC

 Title: Dealing with Complaints about the PIRC

-Summary of last modification: Review of process and update to PIRC staff rebranding
+Summary of last modification: Update of job titles and SMT

 Please refer to PDF version of document for all appendices.